Kezzryn/Advent-of-Code/2020/README.md

 ### [Day 5](Day%2005) - Binary Boarding
 - **Problem:** Binary Tree... kinda.
 - **Solution:** Did what I thoguht was a very tight solution leveraging a bunch of C# syntax.
 However, I should have looked at the puzzle input closer, there's an easier conversion by rewriting the strings as binary.

 ### [Day 6](Day%2006) - Custom Customs
-- **Problem:**
+- **Problem:** Character counts in groups of strings.
-- **Solution:**
+- **Solution:** I'm getting handy with this entire LINQ thing.

 ### [Day 7](Day%2007) - Handheld Halting
 - **Problem:**